Introduction to Health Services Research : A Self-Study Course

 The journal was first published in 1971.

-Services include a link to favorites, an alerting service, and active search.
+Services include a link to an rss feed and an alerting service.
 All services require free registration.

 International Journal of Technology Assessment in Health Care (IJTAHC) (Cambridge University Press)